What is Commodity

 Evolution of Commodity Market-

-For future use, rice was stored in the warehouses by Japanese merchants.
-The warehouse holders raised receipts against the stored rice, which were known as rice tickets.
-These rice tickets were eventually accepted as a kind of commercial currency.
+Japanese merchants stored rice in warehouses for future use, and warehouse holders issued receipts against the stored rice, known as rice tickets.
+These rice tickets were later accepted as a form of commercial currency.

 Chicago (USA), in the middle of the 19th century, budded as the location for organized trading in commodities.
 In Chicago, the farmers and dealers started to make promises.
 These promises were to exchange the produce for cash in the future.
 This led to the emergence of the contract for “Futures”.
 In short, the commodity producer agreed to sell the produce to the buyer.
 This contract had a future delivery date and a specified price.